 Overall, the model shifts from ROI to hypothesis-driven development and minimal viable product (MVP).
 Even though the world loves the theoretical notion of ROI, as if it were a concrete number, ROI is just a crystal ball guess of what the return might be if things go according to plan.
 And things rarely go according to plan.
 Even when they do, the data isn’t available until it’s too late, because ROI provides no feedback during development.

-The initial investment discussion is first about the hypothesis, and then how you will prove the hypothesis.
+The initial investment discussion is first about the hypothesis and then how you will prove the hypothesis.
 And, of course, how much money will it take to get to that first point.
-Typically, that’s a fraction of what the overall investment might be because the teams will have feedback on the MVP within an agreed upon time frame (e.g. few weeks or months).
+Typically, that’s a fraction of the overall investment because the teams will have feedback on the MVP within an agreed-upon time frame (e.g., a few weeks or months).
 That will lead to a discussion about continuing the investment or pivoting to something else.

 The Agile enterprise doesn’t do that.
-Rolling wave funding, MVPs, ignoring sunk costs. and making decisions on objective measures based on innovation accounting—that’s the way the Agile enterprise does its work, one hypothesis at a time.
+Rolling wave funding, MVPs, ignoring sunk costs. and making decisions on objective measures based on innovation accounting — that’s how the Agile enterprise does its work, one hypothesis at a time.

 In Agile development, you don’t wait years for anything.
-If you’re looking at a big program, within the first 6-12 weeks, you’re going to see proof points.
-After a few program increments, you’re seeing enough proof to know whether to proceed down that longer road or not.
+If you’re looking at a big program, within the first six to 12 weeks, you will see proof points.
+After a few program increments, you see enough proof to know whether to proceed down that longer road or not.